Transparency

 Content collection : we explore the site via sitemaps and extract relevant content (web pages, publicly accessible PDF reports).

-AI analysis : the content is analyzed by Mistral (mistral-medium-latest) according to 5 transparency criteria: authentic messaging, business coherence, operational transparency, methodological clarity, and long-term commitment.
+AI analysis : the content is analyzed by Mistral (mistral-large-latest) according to 5 transparency criteria: authentic messaging, business coherence, operational transparency, methodological clarity, and long-term commitment.
 The model is trained to detect greenwashing and evaluate substance over marketing.

 Size adaptation : the analysis automatically adapts to the company's size.
 The LLM has accumulated broad knowledge of different organization types that enables this nuance.
 We don't penalize SMEs for lack of formalism if their approach is coherent and authentic.
 Large groups are evaluated more strictly on data and formal methodologies.